The Music Compositions of

 Melancholic Musings

-This symphony derived initially from a sketch I wrote in 1978 in the form of a flute duet which lacked both the slow introduction and the whole final movement of the symphonic work that we have now.
-A non-standard item in the work's scoring is the use of a tubular bell sounding the B-flat just below the normal range -- though if this is not available the tubular bell an octave higher should be sounded, doubled with piano at the required pitch.
+This symphony derived initially from a sketch I wrote in 1978 in the form of a flute duet, which lacked both the slow introduction and the whole final movement of the symphonic work that we have now.
+A non-standard item in the work's scoring is the use of a tubular bell sounding the B-flat just below the normal range — though if this isn't available the tubular bell an octave higher should be sounded, doubled with piano at the required pitch.

-But for the fact that Beethoven had already named a rather distinguished symphony Eroica, that in fact would have been my chosen title for this symphony.
-Instead I have turned to an image that has haunted me since I wrote my novel Three Blind Executioners (Betrayal and Crucifixion of Climber on Mount Everest Just 174 Metres Short of the Summit, Without Oxygen).
+But for Beethoven having already named a rather distinguished symphony Eroica, in fact the latter or something very similar would have been my chosen title for this symphony.
+Instead I turned to an image that had haunted me since I wrote my novel Three Blind Executioners (Betrayal and Crucifixion of Climber on Mount Everest Just 174 Metres Short of the Summit, Without Oxygen).
 Sagarmatha is the Nepalese name for Mount Everest.

 The 4 Movements (played without a break)